ubirch/ubirch-client-go/README.md

 package which will be formatted and hashed (SHA256) by the client, or the binary representation of a SHA256 hash that is directly added as payload to the UPP.

+The UBIRCH client is able to handle multiple cryptographic identities (i.e. for multiple LAN based devices).
-The UBIRCH client stores its signing keys and the signature of the last UPP persistently to ensure an intact chain after a restart.
+For each identity, the signing key and the signature of the last UPP are stored persistently to ensure an intact chain after a restart.

 ![UBIRCH client](images/ubirch_client.png)